GMC-Modding-Team/Community-Mod-Compilation-Deprecated/Unlesh The Mods/mods/HomesteadInstrumentsInc-master/README.md

 - electronics mentioned above

 Feel free to suggest tools that you think would fit within Homestead by opening an issue.

+# Issues

+- Homestead recipes – 3D printing, software installation etc. – currently have to exist within predefined crafting subcategories.
+  - Adding your own subcategories to the existing categories is currently buggy.
+  - Creating a unique Homestead category of recipes, while convenient, goes against the goal of meaningfully integrating the mod into the base game.
+  - Ideally, software installation would exist within `ELECTRONIC` → `INSTALL` category, 3D printing — within the `PRINTING` subcategory of the respective category: `WEAPON` for firearms, `AMMO` for ammunition, `CHEM` for pharmaceutical applications etc.

 # Lore